How do you decide which pregnancy tips to follow when there’s so much advice out there?

 These articles might help:

 Everyone likes to tell pregnant women what they shouldn’t eat to maintain a healthy weight.

 But few bother to tell you the importance of pregnancy nutrition and what you should eat as part of a healthy diet.

-Even if the mother’s diet isn’t ideal, a baby can be born quite healthy.
+Even if the mother’s diet isn’t ideal, she can still give birth to a healthy baby.
 If you live in a developed country and have a well-rounded diet, your body will have nutrition stores.

 This is particularly helpful during the first trimester when many mothers deal with morning sickness.

 This can make you feel unwell and even lead to problems, such as anemia.
-In some cases, even baby is affected by poor nutrition.
+In some cases, even your unborn child might be affected by poor nutrition.

 What do you need to know about healthy eating and healthy foods in pregnancy?

-Adequate protein, iron, healthy fats, and folate are very important during pregnancy.
+Including adequate protein, iron, healthy fats, and folate or folic acid is very important during pregnancy.
 Adequate iron reduces the risk of anemia for you and your baby.

-A well-rounded diet is an important aspect of increasing your chance of a healthier pregnancy, birth and recovery period.
+A well-rounded diet is an important aspect of increasing your chances of a healthier pregnancy, birth, and recovery period.

 To learn more, be sure to read Pregnancy Nutrition – The Most Important Things You Need To Know and 5 Yummy, Healthy Foods Every Pregnant Woman Needs To Eat.

-You can find plenty of pregnancy tips recommending a relaxing spa trip, eat healthy foods, avoid excessive weight gain, don’t drink alcohol, have prenatal massages, avoid soft cheeses, and get plenty of extra rest during pregnancy.
+You can find plenty of pregnancy tips that recommend you take a relaxing spa trip, eat healthy foods, avoid excessive weight gain, don’t drink alcohol, have prenatal massages, avoid soft cheeses, and get plenty of extra rest during pregnancy.

-They are all wonderful suggestions, and can be a part of practising self-care.
-Self-care helps you build resilience and cope with the demands of pregnancy and motherhood.
+They are all wonderful suggestions and can be a part of practicing self-care.
+Self-care helps you build resilience so you can cope with the demands of pregnancy and motherhood.

-True self-care also involves proper nutrition, listening to your body (resting as needed, or moving and exercising more as needed), and making choices for a future you can appreciate.
+Real self-care also involves proper nutrition, listening to your body, resting as needed, and taking moderate exercise, as needed.
+It’s about making choices for a future you can appreciate.

-Learning now how important it is to prioritise your own well-being is a great way to reduce pregnancy complications and to prepare to practice self-care when your baby arrives.
+Learning now how important it is to prioritize your own well-being is a great way to reduce pregnancy complications and to prepare to practice self-care when your baby arrives.

 Certainly, we all need to meet our babies’ needs.
-To do that, we need to meet our needs too.
+To do that, however, we also need to meet our own needs.
 That’s the reason we’re always told to put our oxygen masks on before helping others, in the event of an inflight emergency.

-For more pregnancy tips about self care, be sure to read 6 Small Acts Of Self-Care To Avoid Self Destruction and What Is The Secret To Resilient Mamas?
+For more pregnancy health tips about self-care, be sure to read 6 Small Acts Of Self-Care To Avoid Self Destruction and What Is The Secret To Resilient Mamas?

-In today’s culture, very few of us have an experienced birth support person to pass on pregnancy tips, or someone who is knowledgeable about normal physiological birth.
+In today’s culture, very few of us have access to an experienced birth support person who can pass on pregnancy health tips, or someone who is knowledgeable about normal physiological birth.

-Trying to navigate the maternity system, with its policies and rules, is daunting, especially when you’re in labour.
+Trying to navigate the maternity system, with all its policies and rules, is daunting, especially when you’re in labor.